simirian/nvim-manager/README.md

     - [x] seamlessly switch workspaces when switching projects
 - [x] pick from memorized projects with telescope
 - [ ] new project templates with lua and scripts
-- [ ] automatically recognize project direcotries and load workspaces
+- [x] automatically recognize project direcotries and load workspaces
 - [x] cd to first opened file on command line (`nvim ~/source/project/`)

 ### Misc todo

 - [ ] vim helpfile
 - [ ] configuration
-    - [ ] guide in README
+    - [x] guide in README
 - [x] vim command api
-    - [x] projects commands
-    - [x] workspaces commands

 ## Usage

+All functions are well-documented and should work with autocompletion.
+There are also vim commands for every function listed below.
+If in doubt, read the source code, it's easy to find and every function and type is annotated.

 ### Workspaces